pingcap/docs/performance-tuning-methods.md

 #### Commit Log Duration, Append Log Duration, and Apply Log Duration

 `Commit Log Duration`, `Append Log Duration`, and `Apply Log Duration` are latency records for key operations within raftstore.
-These latencies are captured at the batch operation level, with each operation combines multiple write requests.
+These latencies are captured at the batch operation level, with each operation combining multiple write requests.
 Therefore, the latencies do not directly correspond to the `Store Duration` and `Apply Duration` mentioned above.

 - `Commit Log Duration` and `Append Log Duration` record time of operations performed in the `Store` thread. `Commit Log Duration` includes the time of copying Raft logs to other TiKV nodes (to ensure raft-log persistence).
 There are two `Append Log Duration` records, one for the leader and the other for the follower. `Commit Log Duration` is usually significantly higher than `Append Log Duration`, because the former includes the time of copying Raft logs to other TiKV nodes.
 - `Apply Log Duration` records the latency of `apply` Raft logs by the `Apply` thread.